bastienyoussfi/crules/README.md

-# Cursor Playbook
+# Crules

 A package for managing reusable [Cursor](https://cursor.sh/) rules across projects.
-Cursor Playbook allows you to define, share, and reuse AI coding guidelines in different projects.
+Crules allows you to define, share, and reuse AI coding guidelines in different projects.

 ## Installation